 TeamCity provides a wide range of notification possibilities to keep developers informed about the status of their projects.
 Notifications can be sent by e-mail, Jabber/XMPP instant messages or can be displayed in the IDE (with the help of TeamCity plugins) or the Windows system tray (using TeamCity Windows tray notifier).
-Each user can select the events to be notified about.
-The notification messages can be customized globally on a per-server basis.
+Each user can select the events to receive notifications.
+The notification messages can be customized globally on per-server basis.

-Notifications can also be received via Atom/RSS syndication feeds, but since the feeds use the "pull" model for receiving notifications instead of "push", some of the approaches are different for the feeds.
+Notifications can also be received via Atom/RSS syndication feeds, but since feed use "pull" model for receiving notifications instead of "push", some of the approaches are different for the feeds.

-TeamCity supports a set of events that can generate user notifications (such as build failures, investigation state changes, etc).
-On an event occurrence, for each notifier type, TeamCity processes notification settings for all the users to determine which users to notify.
+TeamCity supports a set of events that can generate user notifications (such as build failure, build type responsibility changed, etc).
+On event occurrence, for each notificator type, TeamCity processes notification settings for all the users to define users that the notification should be sent to.

-When the set of users is determined, TeamCity fills the notification model (the objects relevant to the notification, such as as "build", investigation data, etc.) and evaluates a notification template that corresponds to the notification event.
+When the set of users is determined, TeamCity fills the notification model (the objects relevant to the notification as "build", responsibility data, etc.) and evaluates a notification template that corresponds to the notification event.

-The output values defined by the template are then used by the notifier to send alerts to the selected users.
+The output values defined by the template are then used by the notificator to send notification to the selected users.

-TeamCity notifiers use templates to evaluate output values (global template variables) which are then retrieved by name.
+TeamCity notificators use templates to evaluate output values (global template variables) which are then retrieved by name.
 The following output values are supported: